Get Free Shipping On Orders Over $200

 Aureum Peptides offers scientifically designed protocol bundles that pair complementary peptides for common research paradigms:

-• GH Protocol: CJC-1295 + Ipamorelin for growth hormone axis research
+• GH Axis Research Bundle: CJC-1295 + Ipamorelin for growth hormone axis research

-• Longevity Protocol: Epitalon + complementary compounds for aging research
+• Aging Research Protocol: Epitalon + complementary compounds for aging research

-• Immune Protocol: Thymosin Alpha-1 based combinations for immunology studies
+• Immunology Research Bundle: Thymosin Alpha-1 based combinations for immunology studies

-• Neurotrophin Protocol: Semax + Selank for neuroscience research
+• Neuropeptide Research Bundle: Semax + Selank for neuroscience research

-• Skin Stack: GHK-Cu based combinations for dermatological studies
+• Dermatological Research Bundle: GHK-Cu based combinations for dermatological studies

 Each bundle includes compound-specific handling documentation and suggested starting frameworks based on published literature.
 For custom study designs, use our Bundle Builder to create personalized research compound sets.